jamyryals/config/README.markdown

 ```

 Let's go through this code snippet:
-* We have declared `AllSettings` class which will store configuration for oru application.
+* We have declared `AllSettings` class which will store configuration for your application.
 All configuration classes must derive from `SettingsContainer`.
 * Two strong-typed configuration options were declared.
 Note they are both `readonly` which is another plus towards code quality.
-* `Option<T>` is a configuration option definition in Config.Net where generic parameter specifies the type.
+* `Option<T>` is a configuration option definition in Config.Net where the generic parameter specifies the type.
-* `OnConfigure` mehtod implementation specifies that app.config should be used as a configuration store.
+* `OnConfigure` method implementation specifies that app.config should be used as a configuration store.

 ### Use Settings

-Once container has been defined start using the settings, for instance:
+Once a container has been defined, start using the settings.
+For instance:

 ```csharp
 var c = new AllSettings();